How to Code an Open-Ended Question into a Multiple Response Question in Q

 - Now select one or more code options that you wish to allocate these responses to on the right.

-Once you click OK, Q will save your coding as new variables in your Q project.
+Once you click Save Categories, Q will save your coding as new variables in your Q project.
 If you ever need to return to your coding, you can right-click on these variables and select Edit Code Frame.
 This allows you to continue your coding (if unfinished) or perhaps allocate new uncoded responses that may arise when your data file is refreshed.

 Coding by searched responses